UWTSD Home - Study With Us - Postgraduate Courses - Physical Education, Sport and Physical Literacy (MA)

 - International exchange opportunities

-- MA Physical Education 4 taught modules + dissertation (180 credits)
+- MA Physical Education, Sport and Physical Literacy – 4 taught modules + dissertation (180 credits)

 Students study the dissertation module after completing the postgraduate diploma.